seinlei/sem/README.md

-This is the readme file of sein.
-I did some changes.
+This is the readme file of seinlei.
+I made workflow this time.